Operational clarity for daily work

 Small Hotel (up to 50 rooms)

-Hotel engineering organization in a small hotel is often a one-person show.
-A general maintenance technician who fixes faucets, changes light bulbs, and communicates with contractors.
-A separate chief engineer isn't cost-effective—that function is handled by either the general manager or a senior technician with expanded authority.
+In a small hotel, engineering is often a one-person show: a general maintenance technician who fixes faucets, changes bulbs, and deals with contractors.
+A dedicated chief engineer doesn't pay off at this size, so the role usually falls to the general manager or a senior technician with extra authority.

 Medium Hotel (50-150 rooms)